Organizations of all shapes and sizes are investing aggressively in software as a service (SaaS) applications.

 Cons:

-- Should the bus experience any issues, your entire suite of integrations are left vulnerable
+• Should the bus experience any issues, your entire suite of integrations is left vulnerable

-- Doesn’t let you build end-to-end workflow automations
+• Doesn’t let you build end-to-end workflow automation

 5. Enterprise automation platform